Path length: 5.41 miles

 Width: 200 yards

 24 tornadoes were confirmed on November 5, 2017.
 Most were in Indiana and Ohio.
 There was an EF1 in Richland County, IL and an EF0 in Erie County, PA.
-A total of 5 were rated EF-2.
+A total of five were rated EF-2.
 We look at one of those in this summary.
 It moved almost 5 1/2 miles through parts of Mercer County, OH and the town of Celina.
-There were 8 injuries and no fatalities.
-Per an article from 10tv.com, 6 people were injured at a restaurant, one at another business and another was hurt when a utility pole hit their car.
+There were eight injuries and no fatalities.
+Per an article from 10tv.com, six people were injured at a restaurant, one at another business and another was hurt when a utility pole hit their car.

-Further east on E Market Street, the tornado intensified as it impacted Lakeshore Auto Sales.
-This business had its roof completely destroyed.
-Along Lake Street, several large branches were knocked down on one property, with significant debris splatter on the east-facing side of a home along with some removal of siding.
+The tornado strengthened as it pushed east on East Market Street.
+The Lakeshore Auto Sales completely lost its roof.
+On Lake Street, “several large branches were knocked down on one property, with significant debris splatter on the east-facing side of a home along with some removal of siding.

 Radar and Damage Photos via NWS Wilmington

 Photos via Elite Drone Services LLC on Facebook

 “EF-2 Tornado Confirmed in Mercer County, 8 People Injured.”
 WBNS-10TV Columbus, Ohio | Columbus News, Weather & Sports, 15 Nov.
 2017, www.10tv.com/article/ef-2-tornado-confirmed-mercer-county-8-people-injured.

 Did you enjoy reading about this event?
 Help us create MORE summaries like this one by becoming a Supporter on Patreon!